jseashell/ezmc-admin-service/README.md

     </a>
 </p>

-EZMC is a server management CLI for self-hosting Minecraft Java Edition with AWS Elastic Container Service.
+A server management CLI for self-hosting Minecraft Java Edition with AWS Elastic Container Service.
 This project is essentially a wrapper around the AWS SDK and [vatertime/minecraft-spot-pricing](https://github.com/vatertime/minecraft-spot-pricing), a CloudFormation template for managing resources that provisions the [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) Docker image ([direct]()).

 Features: